agarbato/unicloud/README.md

 ### Events
 One of the most fancy feature of the app is the events section.
-You can see details about an event id, basically you will see unison log there.
+You can see details about an event id, basically you will see unison logs there.
-On the event page you can filter events by different criteria.
+On the event page you can filter events by different criterias.
 <br>
 <img src="./docs/screenshots/events.jpg" />
 <br>
-In order to keep sqlite database small events logs are purged with a daily scheduled tasks.
+In order to keep sqlite database small events logs are purged with a daily scheduled task.
 Events are not deleted, just  the logs are replaced with a *None* .
 You can decide how many events logs you want to keep with *MAX_LOG_EVENTS* var,  default is 1000.
 <br>